Erik Pérez: Bellator MMA

 Following a two-fight stint at Combate Americas, Pérez signed a multi-fight deal with Bellator MMA.

 Pérez made his promotional debut against Toby Misech at Bellator 236 on December 20, 2019.
 He lost the fight via knockout in the first round.

 Pérez faced Josh Hill at Bellator 244 on August 21, 2020.
 He lost the fight by unanimous decision.

 Pérez was expected to face Brian Moore at Bellator 258 on May 7, 2021.
 However, Moore tested positive for COVID and pulled out of the bout.
 He was replaced by Blaine Shutt.
 Pérez won the bout via unanimous decision.

 Pérez was scheduled to face Brett Johns on October 16, 2021, at Bellator 268.
 However on October 5, it was announced that Perez was injured and the bout was scrapped.

 Pérez, replacing Jared Scoggins, was scheduled to face Cee Jay Hamilton on April 22, 2022, at Bellator 278.
 Pérez in turn pulled out of the bout and Hamilton was not rescheduled, instead being paid his show money, despite not weighing in or fighting.

 Pérez faced Enrique Barzola on March 10, 2023, at Bellator 292.
 He lost the fight by unanimous decision.

+Budo Sento Championship

+In Budo Sento Championship, Pérez faced José Alberto Quiñónez on November 28, 2025, at BSC Vol. 32, which was his first fight in over two years.
+The result was a unanimous decision in his favor, also earning him the symbolic "Legends" belt.